History of Suresnes: World War I

 The manufacture of 75 shells at the Darracq factory in Suresnes: raw shells just after leaving the oven.

 The manufacture of 75 shells at the Darracq factory in Suresnes (filming).

 Manufacturing of machine guns at the Darracq factory in Suresnes.

 From the end of March 1915, Zeppelin raids converged on Paris, the fort's defenses preventing them from bombing the factories in Suresnes and Puteaux.
 Suresnes nevertheless experienced several evenings when all the lights were switched off and its inhabitants waited in cellars.
-To supply the army with munitions, as trench warfare begins, many skilled workers are recalled from the front to keep the factories running.
-The municipality distributed 30,000 liters of milk to the “Goutte de lait” charity, and 110 children were sent to summer camps in Châtillon-sur-Seine, Carnoy, Saint-Firmin, Ousson, and Saint-Brisson.
+As trench warfare begins, many skilled workers are recalled from the front to keep the factories running and supply the army with munitions.
+The municipality distributed 30,000 liters of milk to the "Goutte de lait" charity, and 110 children were sent to summer camps in Châtillon-sur-Seine, Carnoy, Saint-Firmin, Ousson, and Saint-Brisson.
 With the war expected to drag on, the hospital was moved to 74 rue du Mont-Valérien, which the town hall had just bought, to free up the Jean-Macé school for pupils.
 During the first year of the war, the hospital cared for 350 patients.
 In 1916, the commune renamed one of its quays after General Joseph Gallieni and Rue de Neuilly Rue de Verdun, in tribute to the famous battle.

 The Blériot and Blum-Latil companies requested the purchase of city-owned land in rue de Longchamp, Frédéric-Clavel, and Chardin to expand their factories, a request the city council granted after an initial refusal.
 Blériot and Farman also put their know-how at the service of the country, to equip it with a military aviation system at a time when the German Reich had a certain lead: 13,000 SPAD-Herbemont aircraft were produced by Blériot's factories.
 With coal in short supply due to the German occupation of the coalfields, the gas company is forced to reduce its supplies.
 The town council also opened a 20,000-franc credit line to buy foodstuffs at low prices.
 At the end of 1917, the prefect also offered several thousand kilos of beans and lentils.
 At the end of 1916, however, the municipality had to introduce ration cards, first for sugar, then for bread and coal.
-The people of Suresnes had to go two days a week without meat.
+The people of Suresnes had to go without meat for two days a week.
 A stock of coal collected by the town hall enabled it to be distributed to certain households, in exchange for individual cards issued by the authorities.
-In November 1917, the prefect wrote to the mayor to tell him to save firewood.
+In November 1917, the prefect wrote to the mayor, urging him to save firewood.